-cattle and sheep than many inland farmers.
+Tendring's coastline has historically been home to a variety of coastal industries and farming.
+Farmers around the coast or river estuaries were able to utilise drained marshlands and adjacent saltmarshes to maintain more cattle and sheep than many inland farmers.
 Other agricultural and farming industries along the shores ranged from oyster pits in Brightlingsea, duck decoy ponds on the flats, tide mills at inlets or estuaries, and the fish weirs of Colne Point.

 Arable growth inland led to the rise of malting for beer with surviving maltings at Kirby-le-Soken, Thorpe-le-Soken and Mistley.
 Places such Brightlingsea, Clacton, Holland, Frinton, Walton, Harwich and Ramsey are notable for their connection to the Copperas industry in the eighteenth century.
 Nodules of the substance 'Copperas' were gathered from cliffs, typically by the wives and children of fishermen.
 Thought to be one of the earliest developments in the chemical industries, the nodules were then manufactured nearby at 'Copperas Houses' for use in dyeing textiles, manufacturing ink, creating medicines, and for use in gunpowder.
-Remnants of these distinctive trades can be discerned in the modern landscape and townscapes of the District in the form of buildings, structures and street names, these are celebrated features of Tendring.
+Inland, notable gravel extractions took place from c.1920 at Alresford and its neighbour Wivenhoe, where the glacial gravel deposits laid down by the Ice Age provided quality material to quarry.
+Remnants of all these distinctive trades can be discerned in the modern landscape and townscapes of the District in the form of buildings, structures and street names, and these are celebrated features of Tendring.

 Tendring has witnessed a turbulent military and naval history.
 The seventeenth century Anglo-Dutch wars presented a long term threat to its shores.
 The Napoleonic wars of the early nineteenth century have also left their mark on the Essex coastline in the eleven Martello Towers built between 1809 and 1812, as well as a large circular redoubt at Harwich.

 Tendring was also a heavily defended area in the twentieth century, with the Beacon Hill Fort forming a frontline defence during the World Wars.
 These features demonstrate how vital Tendring was as a strategic defensive location throughout history.
 Tendring has also been home to nautical voyagers, with Christopher Jones, Captain of the 1620 pilgrim ship the Mayflower, a resident of Harwich.